sara-zeus/finale/README.md

 ### Objectives

-The primary goals of this tutorial are to:
+The primary goals of this project are to:

 - **Introduce LangChain:** Explore the principles of LangChain, emphasizing its data awareness and agency for language model-powered applications.
 - **Utilize ChatGPT API:** Leverage ChatGPT's capabilities to enable interaction with PDF documents in novel ways.